PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 <a id="gps_noise"></a>
 ### Simulating GPS Noise

-Gazebo can simulate GPS noise that is similar to that typically found in real systems (otherwise reported GPS values will be noise-free/perfect).
+Gazebo Classic can simulate GPS noise that is similar to that typically found in real systems (otherwise reported GPS values will be noise-free/perfect).
 This is useful when working on applications that might be impacted by GPS noise - e.g. precision positioning.

 GPS noise is enabled if the target vehicle's SDF file contains a value for the `gpsNoise` element (i.e. it has the line: `<gpsNoise>true</gpsNoise>`).